nicolegooden/indecision-maker/README.md

 ## Context

-`Indecions Maker` is a project built in eight days.
+`Indecion Maker` is a project built in eight days.
 As a team we had the opportunity to choose any technology to learn and implement in conjunction with `React`.
 The technology of our choosing was `PostgreSQL`, and `Knex`.
 We decided to create a backend server that would populate the data dynamically using other API's.
 A big win in our learning was to experiment with the `PostgreSQL` workflow to `migrate` tables and `seed` data.

 #### Indecision Maker Server